oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Paths = Enumerated(Pointer(Catalog))

-In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option.
+In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option ("dirname/").
 Simplifying generates an Enumerated type listing the identifiers of all leaf types in and under Catalog:

     Paths = Enumerated {